MartinSJRogers/MODIS_Extraction/README.md

 Choose the 4326 CRS to allow the MODIS imagery to be directly overlaid on BSOSE/ ISO-SAF data without needing to reproject.

 The gdal_translate commands contained within the corresponding .sh files can be directly run in a shell script.
-The bounding box coordinates are currently set to extract imagery from the South Weddle Sea, but can also be altered.
+The bounding box coordinates are currently set to extract imagery from the South Weddell Sea.